caukub/copycat/README.md

 Thanks to the developer API, you can easily integrate CopyCat with different platforms like Discord or a hosting panel.

 ### IP address hider
-IP addresses are hidden but the plugin versions that match the IP addresses are not :tada: .
+IP addresses are hidden but plugin or server related versions that matches IP addresses are not :tada: .

 ### Fast
 CopyCat is fast.
 Well.. fast enough.
 It can be faster in some areas but thanks to Rust, there was never a need to think about optimizing the speed.